Vmateo15/Microsoft-Sentinel-SOC-LAB/detections/brute-force-detection.md

 ## IP Enrichment

-I investigated one of the high-volume source IP addresses, `79.140.30.89`.
+I investigated one of the high volume source IP addresses, `79.140.30.89`.

 The IP lookup identified the address as associated with JSC Ufanet and geolocated it to Ufa, Russian Federation.